JoaquimXG/CM4025-Enterprise-Web/README.md

 ## TODO

-1. Finally..., endpoints for the standard API
-  - Needs some testing (not automated)
-2. Object level permission
+1. Object level permission
    - Restrict users to only view their own objects unless admin
-3. Create preconfigured pay grades for workers
-4. Create calculation with fudge factor
+2. Create calculation with fudge factor
+  - Calculate totals (DONE)
+  - Fudge factor (TODO)
-5. IMPORTANT NEED TO DOCUMENT THAT NODE VERSION 18 IS REQUIRED BECAUSE OF STRUCTUREDCLONE
+3. IMPORTANT NEED TO DOCUMENT THAT NODE VERSION 18 IS REQUIRED BECAUSE OF STRUCTUREDCLONE

 ### Maybe TODO (probably not for this project)